Community > Board Members

-John’s 30+ years in the mortgage industry included running a 13-state division for a top-25 bank, founding a mortgage banking firm that he eventually sold to a publicly traded bank and serving at the President of the Texas Mortgage Bankers Association.
+John’s 30+ years in the mortgage industry included running a 13-state division for a top-25 bank, founding a mortgage banking firm that he eventually sold to a publicly-traded bank, and serving as the President of the Texas Mortgage Bankers Association.

-Pete has deep expertise leading comprehensive operational transformations and focuses on how to turn operations into a competitive weapon.
-Additionally, he spends a great deal of time working with clients on today’s most pressing operational issues including digitalization, supply chain strategy, network optimization, and supply chain reinvention.
+Pete has deep expertise in leading comprehensive operational transformations and focuses on how to turn operations into a competitive weapon.
+Additionally, he spends a great deal of time working with clients on today’s most pressing operational issues, including digitalization, supply chain strategy, network optimization, and supply chain reinvention.

-He has worked extensively in and around chemicals and petrochemicals on a wide variety of topics ranging from core operational excellence to strategy and marketing.
+He has worked extensively in and around chemicals and petrochemicals on various topics ranging from core operational excellence to strategy and marketing.

 Earning his degree in Petroleum Engineering from the University of Texas in the 1980′s, David began his career as a Drilling and Production Engineer with Union Pacific Resources.
 Intrigued with the business aspect of the energy industry, David returned to his alma mater to earn his MBA.

 While in graduate school, David started an energy consulting business and worked for General Atlantic Partners, a global venture capital firm and early investor of SCF.
 He met SCF Founder L. E. Simmons through General Atlantic and joined SCF after graduating in 1991.
 Over the years, David has been responsible for creating numerous investment platforms around emerging energy trends.
-He is currently responsible for overseeing SCF’s U.S. based investments.
+He is currently responsible for overseeing SCF’s U.S.-based investments.
 He also is a member of the Board of Directors of Forum Energy Technologies, Nine Energy Services, and Select Energy Services.
-David is an avid golfer, traveler and Longhorn die-hard, and has a long-standing commitment to The Center for Pursuit, a Houston organization that serves adults with developmental disabilities, where he is a board member and past President.
+In addition, David is an avid golfer, traveler, and Longhorn die-hard and has a long-standing commitment to The Center for Pursuit: a Houston organization that serves adults with developmental disabilities, where he is a board member and past President.

-In 2016, he and his wife, Maire founded Pursuit (www.pursuitride.org), and led a 3,500 mile bike journey across the United States that raised $13 million and helped to advance awareness, collaboration and knowledge supporting people with intellectual and developmental disABILITIES.
+In 2016, he and his wife, Maire, founded Pursuit (www.pursuitride.org) and led a 3,500-mile bike journey across the United States that raised $13 million and helped advance awareness, collaboration, and knowledge supporting people with intellectual and developmental disABILITIES.
 In 2018, David was awarded the Hoover Medal for his work helping people with disabilities.

-Perry also served as director of enterprise technology and director of business line applications for U.S. Oncology where he oversaw a team responsible for all technology infrastructure services and clinical research technology.
+Perry also served as director of enterprise technology and business line applications for U.S. Oncology.
+In addition, he oversaw a team responsible for all technology infrastructure services and clinical research technology.
 He started his healthcare career with Columbia/HCA Healthcare as director of application technology and architecture.
 Perry completed his Bachelor of Science in computer science at Harding University and Master’s in Business Administration from the University of Houston.

 Perry has obtained the Certified Healthcare Chief Information Officer (CHCIO) designation and Fellow (FCHIME) status through the College of Healthcare Information Management Executive (CHIME) organization.
-His is also a member of Healthcare Information and Management Systems Society (HIMSS) and a board member of the Greater Memphis IT Council.
+He is also a member of the Healthcare Information and Management Systems Society (HIMSS) and the Greater Memphis IT Council board member.

-Kevin Kern has served in various leadership roles in the field of IDD services beginning over 20 years ago as a Program Specialist at the Barber National Institute, a large cutting edge organization located in Pennsylvania with locations in Erie, Philadelphia, and Pittsburgh.
-It is at the Barber National Institute that Kevin found his true passion while working with individuals with intellectual and developmental disabilities.
-After relocating to Texas in 2007, Kevin joined The Center for Pursuit, a Houston based nonprofit organization serving individuals with intellectual and developmental disabilities, Autism and similar conditions, and is the Chief Operating Officer.
-As the COO, Kevin oversees the overall operations and continuous quality improvement of all of The Center’s programs and services.
-Prior to assuming the COO position, Kevin served in various roles at The Center starting in 2007 as the Director of Willow River Farms, the Center for Pursuits rural campus, Director of Residential Services, and Chief Program Officer.
+Kevin Kern has served in various leadership roles in IDD services beginning over 20 years ago as a Program Specialist at the Barber National Institute, a large cutting edge organization located in Pennsylvania with locations in Erie, Philadelphia, and Pittsburgh.
+At the Barber National Institute, Kevin found his true passion while working with individuals with intellectual and developmental disabilities.
+After relocating to Texas in 2007, Kevin joined The Center for Pursuit, a Houston-based nonprofit organization serving individuals with intellectual and developmental disabilities, Autism, and similar conditions, and is the Chief Operating Officer.
+As the COO, Kevin oversees the overall operations and continuous quality improvement of The Center’s programs and services.
+Before assuming the COO position, Kevin served in various roles at The Center starting in 2007 as the Director of Willow River Farms, the Center for Pursuits rural campus, Director of Residential Services, and Chief Program Officer.

-Kevin is currently nearing completion of his Doctoral degree in Public Administration at Walden University and also holds a Master of Public Administration and Bachelor’s in Human and Social Services Administration from Bellevue University.
+Kevin is currently nearing completion of his Doctoral degree in Public Administration at Walden University and holds a Master’s of Public Administration and a Bachelor’s in Human and Social Services Administration from Bellevue University.
 Kevin is also certified as an Assisted Living Administrator through The Center for Health Education and Research.

-Kevin is active on several Boards to include the Private Providers Association of Texas, and the American Association on Intellectual and Developmental Disabilities (AAIDD), where he currently serves as the Treasurer.
+Kevin is active on several Boards, including the Private Providers Association of Texas, and the American Association on Intellectual and Developmental Disabilities (AAIDD), where he currently serves as the Treasurer.
 Previously Kevin served on the Board of the Intellectual and Developmental Needs Council of Harris County, serving as a board member and past President.
-Aside from Board volunteerism, Kevin is also a member of the I/DD Planning Advisory Council with The Harris Center for Mental Health & I/DD, and also previously served on the Advisory Council for Houston Community College’s VAST Academy, a program developed by the College for individuals with developmental disabilities, as well as a start-up committee member for GiGi’s Playhouse of Houston.
+Aside from Board volunteerism, Kevin is also a member of the IDD Planning Advisory Council with The Harris Center for Mental Health & IDD and also previously served on the Advisory Council for Houston Community College’s VAST Academy, a program developed by the College for individuals with developmental disabilities, as well as a start-up committee member for GiGi’s Playhouse of Houston.

-Patrina is employed with The Harris Center for Mental Health and IDD as a Program Coordinator.
-One of her many duties includes assisting individuals within the population gain employment.
-You can also find her leading the Bloom Fitness dance classes several times a week and is the star of our dance videos.
+Patrina works at The Harris Center for Mental Health and IDD as a Program Coordinator.
+One of her many duties includes assisting individuals within the population to gain employment.
+You can also find her leading the Bloom Fitness dance classes several times a week, and she is the star of our dance videos.

-What has driven Patrina to work within this community was the passing of her daughter in 1991 at only 72 days old.
-She was born with many birth defects and diagnosed with Trisomy 13 Down Syndrome.
+What has driven Patrina to work within this community was her daughter’s passing in 1991 at only 72 days old.
+She was born with many congenital disabilities and diagnosed with Trisomy 13.
 She pours her heart into her work and is passionate about each individual she meets.

 Patrina received a Bachelor of Science in Business Administration with a focus in Community Development from Central Michigan University.
-A native of Michigan and a diehard fan of The Detroit Lions, Patrina now resides in Texas with her husband of 27 years, two daughters.
+A native of Michigan and a diehard fan of The Detroit Lions, Patrina now resides in Texas with her husband of 27 years and two daughters.

-Prior to his current role at Gallagher, Lennell worked for 7 years as an architect, and spent 4 years working as Creative Director for a ministry in Cape Town, South Africa.
+Before his current role at Gallagher, Lennell worked for seven years as an architect and spent four years working as Creative Director for a ministry in Cape Town, South Africa.
 During his time in South Africa, Lennell developed a vast knowledge of fundraising for non-profit organizations and helped cultivate a network of partnerships to grow and support the ministry organization from the ground up.
 Lennell also served as a team leader in executing the vision and goals of the leadership team, working to create clear, simple, and reproducible deliverables.

 Lennell is a graduate of the University of Oklahoma, having obtained a bachelor’s degree in Architecture.
 He is also a licensed architect.

-As Area President, Kevin is tasked with overall management responsibilities of Gallagher’s consulting practice in the Georgia marketplace.
-Practically, Kevin is focused on equipping consulting teams with the full arsenal of Gallagher’s resources and thought leadership in a format that is relevant to each consultant’s marketplace.
+As Area President, Kevin leads the management responsibilities of Gallagher’s consulting practice in the Georgia marketplace.
+Practically, Kevin is focused on equipping consulting teams with the full arsenal of Gallagher’s resources and thought leadership in a format relevant to each consultant’s marketplace.

 A cornerstone of Kevin’s management philosophy is the belief that Gallagher’s value proposition thrives when we are engaged in servant-focused dialogue with prospects and clients.